pujabogati/start/README.md

 # Fake Snowfall !!
-Create 10 colourful snowflakes based on 2 parameters: speed: the speed at which snowflakes are formed  and color: background.
+Create 10 colourful snowflakes based on 2 parameters; speed (the speed at which snowflakes are formed) and color(background)